aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 structures.
 A tremendous increase in white blood cells floods the digestive tract (leukocytosis) trying to harness and neutralize

-“An experimental approach to identifyi ng the genotoxic risk by cooked meat mutagens”, Loprieno N, Boncristiani G, Loprieno G;
+“An experimental approach to identifying the genotoxic risk by cooked meat mutagens”, Loprieno N, Boncristiani G, Loprieno G;
 Adv Exp Med Biol, 1991; 289:115-31.